 Analyze the Attachment Style

 The attachment style is how the deck connects to your house.
 It influences how your contractor will build your sunroom.
-Aside from determining your deck’s attachment style, your contractor will also check the fasteners.
+Aside from determining your deck’s attachment style, your contractor should also check the fasteners.
 Here are the different attachment styles.

 Inspect the Materials